in-the-keyhole/enterprisegpt/express-backend/README.md

     ```
 2. Navigate to the express-backend directory: `cd express-backend`
 3. Install dependencies with `npm install`.
-4. Ensure that you have a `.env` file in the `express-backend` root directory.
-You can copy the provided `.env.template` file in the `express-backend` root directory and create a new `.env` file.
+4. For running the back-end independently, you'll need to set up a `.env` file in the `express-backend` directory.
+You can copy the root-level `.env.template` file and place it in `express-backend`.
+This step is only necessary if you intend to run the back-end outside the Docker environment.
-5. Update the `.env` file with your [OpenAI API key](https://platform.openai.com/account/api-keys) and any other environment-specific configurations.
+5. Update the `.env` file with your [OpenAI API key](https://platform.openai.com/account/api-keys) and adjust the `BACKEND_PORT` setting if needed.
+Any other environment-specific configurations can also be added to this file.
 6. Save the changes to the `.env` file.
 7. Start the application with `npm run dev`.

 The backend server will start running on port 5000.

+*Please remember to remove this local `.env` file from the `express-backend` once you're done with your independent back-end development to avoid confusion with the Docker setup which uses the root-level `.env` file.*

-**Note: While each piece of the application can run independently, it's generally recommended to run the entire application stack with Docker for most development purposes to ensure seamless integration.
-However, independently running each piece can be useful for isolated debugging or development purposes.**
+*While each piece of the application can run independently, it's generally recommended to run the entire application stack with Docker for most development purposes.
+This ensures seamless integration, but independently running each component can be useful for isolated debugging or development.*

-**Please note, to fully use the application locally, you'll also need to have the front-end running.
-You can follow the [Starting the React application](../react-frontend/README.md#starting-the-react-application) steps in the react-frontend [README.md](../react-frontend/README.md) to get it started.**
+*To fully leverage the application locally, you'll also need the front-end running.
+Follow the [Starting the React application](../react-frontend/README.md#starting-the-react-application) steps in the react-frontend [README.md](../react-frontend/README.md) to get it started.*

-**Note: While the `.env` file is included in the `.gitignore` file to prevent accidental commits, it's important to remain vigilant and ensure that the file is not inadvertently committed to your version control system.
-Always double-check your changes before committing to protect your API key.**
+*Remember, the `.env` file is included in the `.gitignore` file to prevent accidental commits.
+Despite this precaution, it's important to stay vigilant and ensure that the file is not inadvertently committed to your version control system.
+Always double-check your changes before committing to protect your API key.*

 ## Available Scripts
 In the `express-backend` project directory, you can run: